GGolbik/LaTeXBookTemplate/README.md

 ## Images

-If you want to add an image i advise to do the below steps.
+If you want to add an image I advise to do the below steps.
 * copy the image to the `images` folder in the project root directory.
 * Create a definition for the image path in `config/images.tex` e.g. `\def\IMGExampleImage{images/path/to/file/name.png}`
 * To use the image in the document write `\includegraphics{\IMGExampleImage}`